gimlet-io/gimlet-documentation/src/pages/blog/how-we-built-our-saas-platform-on-kubernetes-and-hetzner.md

 Our disaster recorvery strategy builds on two pillars: our backups and infrastructure as code repositories.

-During our platform building we rebuilt the whole stack numerous times from code.
+During our platform building efforts we rebuilt the whole stack numerous times from code.
 Before launching the early access program, we rebuilt everything from scratch.
-We also ran synthetic database restore tests as well.
+We also ran synthetic database restore tests.

 ### Encryption